qmul-github/teaching_material/README.md

-Teaching material for module ECS7024P
+Teaching material for module ECS7024P Statistics for Artificial Intelligence and Data Science